Multi-Owner Account: Elevate Team Collaboration on Starknet with Account Abstraction

 That’s it!
-The account will now appear in the account list of your wallet under the MOA section.
+Your wallet will now list the account under the MOA section.

-Once the account is up and running, any owner can initiate a new transaction signing process, or sign pending transactions.
-Owners can collaboratively add or remove other owners, or adjust the M out of N signers’ threshold – all easily accessible within the account settings.
+Once the account is up and running, any owner can start a new transaction signing process or sign pending transactions.
+Owners can collaboratively add or remove other owners or adjust the M out of N signers’ threshold – all easily accessible within the account settings.

 What Makes the Multi-Owner Account Superior to a Multisig Account Like Gnosis Safe?

 Our Multi-Owner Account is designed to function like any other account but with additional features.
-This means it takes care of its own gas fees and seamlessly connects with any dApp.
+This means it covers its own gas fees and connects seamlessly with any dApp.